mayanknauni/Cisco-ACI-PostMan/README.md

 2. APIC Network Configuration
 3. APIC VMM Configuration
 4. Access Interface Policies
-5. Daily Operations Commands ( Read Only Commands to helo you with operations, using GET)
+5. Daily Operations Commands ( Read Only Commands to help you with operations, using GET)
 6. Runner Tasks ( Multiple Interface Static Path Binding)

 A sample CSV file has been uploaded for the runner tasks.